Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Hawthorn Fruit

 Now that I know what to look for, I see hawthorn trees everywhere!
-What once looked like just another wild crabapple now has its own character, and I’ve found that hawthorns are incredibly common in the north woods (and they’re also popular as landscape and street trees in the city and suburbs).
+What once looked like just another wild crabapple now has its own character, and I’ve found that hawthorns are incredibly common in the north woods.
+They’re also popular as landscape and street trees in the city and suburbs, and once you can spot them you’ll find them in parks, hedgerows, abandoned pastures, and along railroad cuts.
+Across most of the temperate world, somebody planted a hawthorn within walking distance of you a hundred years ago, and it’s almost certainly still there.

 Hawthorn Recipes